sergioutama/sergioutama.github.io/about.md

 nav: main
 ---

 Hi, I am Sergio and since you reach this page I assume you want to know more about me.
-I am software developer currently working as lead mobile develeper at [Whatshalal](https://whatshalal.com).
+Currently, I am working as Head of Engineering at [Pollen](https://pollen.store) where I lead the engineering team to build platform that help brand convert their fans into reseller.

-I've been in industry around 7 years and been developing various apps.
-Audio-Video, e-Commerce, database, and enterprise application are my speciality.
+I've been in coding for 10 years and been developing various apps.
+I am polyglot developer with expertise on mobile app development.
+I am proficient with Swift, Objective-C, JavaScript/TypeScript, React, ReactNative, and NodeJS.
+The apps that I built covers Education, Audio/Video, E-Commerce, Logistic, Retail, Publishing, Health, and many other fields.
+I also provide consultation for my clients and help grow their tech team.

-I co-organizer of iOS developer meetup in Kuala Lumpur, Malaysia called [MyCocoaheads](https://www.facebook.com/groups/mycocoaheads/), do come visit if you are around.
+On the side I mentor and coach few aspiring developers.
+I also co-organizer of iOS developer meetup in Kuala Lumpur, Malaysia called [MyCocoaheads](https://www.facebook.com/groups/mycocoaheads/).

-I am always looking for new opportunity to flex my coding muscle and solve problems.
-[Email me](mailto:sergioutama@gmail.com)
+If you are looking for other detail of employment feel free to check [my linkedin](https://my.linkedin.com/in/sergioutama) or just download [my resume](https://www.dropbox.com/s/8se9468e9835kf6/resume%20-%20sergio%202020.pdf?dl=0).
+You can also check some of [my projects](/projects) I did before.

-If you are looking for other detail of employment feel free to check [my linkedin](https://my.linkedin.com/in/sergioutama).
+Nevertheless, you can always contact me for consultation, mentoring, speaking at meetup, job opportunity, or just anything, really.
+[Email me](mailto:sergioutama@gmail.com) and I will get back to you.